See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Experiments and Results

-The SG model consistently achieved lower RMSE values than Gaussian fits, with the greatest improvements observed at higher duty cycles where the multimode laser profile produced flat-bottom craters and steep sidewalls.
-For instance, at 50\% duty cycle, the SG model achieved RMSE values of 0.169--0.242~mm compared to 0.326--0.386~mm for Gaussian fits.
+The SG model consistently achieved lower RMSE values than Gaussian fits, with the greatest improvements observed at higher duty cycles where the multimodal laser profile produced flat-bottom craters and steep sidewalls.
 On average, the SG model yielded a sharpness parameter of $P = 12.73$, amplitude $A = 0.334 \pm 0.048$, and beam spread $\sigma = 0.473 \pm 0.054$~mm, consistent with quasi-top-hat beam characteristics.
 These findings demonstrate that the SG formulation provides a more accurate representation of multimodal laser--tissue interactions, enabling improved prediction and planning for volumetric resections.

-Fig.~\ref{fig:lti_model} further illustrates this comparison.
-In Fig.~\ref{fig:lti_model}a, crater morphology is reconstructed from OCT point clouds, with amplitude $A$ and beam spread $\sigma$ fitted to describe ablation depth and lateral spread.
+In Fig.~\ref{fig:lti_model}a, crater morphology is reconstructed from OCT point clouds, with amplitude $A$ and beam spread $\sigma$ describing ablation depth and lateral spread.
 Fig.~\ref{fig:lti_model}b compares Gaussian and SG fits along a crater cross-section: the Gaussian model underestimates the flat-bottom region, while the SG model closely matches the ground truth, yielding a lower RMSE (0.149 vs.\ 0.326).
-Finally, Fig.~\ref{fig:lti_model}c shows residual distributions, where the SG fit produces a narrower, more symmetric profile even with average model parameters, confirming improved predictive accuracy.
+Fig.~\ref{fig:lti_model}c shows residual distributions, where the SG fit produces a narrower profile, even with average model parameters, confirming improved predictive accuracy.